LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 observe with Shallow Racket.
 Of course, all we have is a single data point, and this must come thru more clearly in our prose.
-We would hope that this submission and the parallel submission on Shallow Racket's construction inspires the Reticulaed team to report data on larger benchmarks than the ones in their published papers.
+We would hope that this submission and the parallel submission on Shallow Racket's construction inspires the Reticulated team to report data on larger benchmarks than the ones in their published papers.

 > The characterization of the Monotonic semantics for references [22] as a